Model-first vs metrics-first analytics

 Where PowerMetrics fits

 PowerMetrics uses a metrics-first approach.
-It's a modern analytics platform that uses a metrics layer to define business language metrics, shared via a metric catalog, and consumable via dashboards, AI, and other tools.
-You connect data once, define metrics once, then share them widely with confidence.
+It's an AI data platform that establishes a governed metrics layer to define business language metrics, shares them via a metric catalog, and makes them consumable across dashboards, AI assistants, and other tools.
+You connect data once, define metrics once, then distribute them widely with confidence.
+This ensures every team—whether they're building dashboards, asking questions of AI, or making decisions in spreadsheets—works from the same trusted definitions.